 via the FWF’s electronic application portal

-- Approval via the lead research organisation by 30 September 2019 at the latest
+- Approval via the lead research organisation by 30 September 2021; the possibility to submit via elane ends at 2:00 pm (Vienna local time)

 - in English